The strange death of Josh Maddux, the Boy in the Chimney

 The search for Josh

-The authorities, friends, and family scoured the neighborhood and nearby parkland area where Josh may have decided to go walking.
+The authorities, friends, and family scoured the neighborhood and nearby parkland where Josh may have decided to go walking.
 After months of searching, nothing had been uncovered, and hopes faded.
-Josh’s sister Kate hoped he had left town to go and play music or start a different life.
+Josh’s sister Kate hoped he had left town to play music or start a different life.

 She wrote of her brother’s disappearance: “Since Josh was 18, it has been reasonable to assume he may have decided to leave town to start a new life.
 As one of his two older sisters, I have always believed this was the case.
 I have expected Josh to return home to my father’s house at any time with a wife and small children so that they can meet their grandparents and two aunts.
 Josh has always been known for his musical and literary talent, so maybe we would find him playing music with a band on tour or catch him writing successful novels under a pen name so that he could keep his preferred lifestyle of solitude in the woods.”